 During its first years, Heifer Nicaragua began the gradual process of creating a specialized staff that ensured the development of projects managed directly and through joint work with other organizations around the country.
 Heifer also began to pursue opportunities for partnerships with other national and regional entities that promote public policy related to rural development.

 Sustainable agricultural production: Rehabilitating fertility and productivity of eroded lands; agroecological food production; minimizing or eliminating the use of chemical and nonrenewable supplies; crop diversification

 Post-harvest management and processing: Developing strategies to commercialize products of smallholder farmers; promote incorporation

 Market development: Reinforcing the direct link between farmers and consumers

 Technology: Construction of semi-industrial milk-processing plants; disseminating technologies to improve food production systems

 Nutrition: Promoting access to healthy, culturally appropriate, nutritious, harmless food; advocating for food sovereignty

 See where Heifer is working around the world to end hunger.

 Thanks to the eggs from their ducks, Ulysses and his family have a reliable source of nutrition and income.

-Social Justice is girls in Nicaragua, where 32 percent of girls over 15 are illiterate, attending school because their families don’t need them to stay home and work.
+Social justice is girls in Nicaragua, where 32 percent of girls over 15 are illiterate.
+Where Heifer International helped those same girls attend school because their families no longer need them to stay home and work.